 If you choose to travel during this time, you would experience a lot less tourists and you can get great deals many places, until Christmas holiday starts around the 22nd.
 Then low season turns to peak over night, and if you want a Christmas holiday in Tanzania, be VERY early if you want top pick.
 (9 months).
 Zanzibar is normally completely fully booked from late September every year.

 Travel to Tanzania

 Tanzania's main international airport is called Julius Nyerere International Airport in Dar es Salaam (DAR).
 The airport is relatively small with a modest array of services, including an internet connection, souvenir shops and ATM’s.
 Another airport frequently used, is Kilimanjaro International Airport (JRO).
-If you plan a safari in the northern part of Tanzania as well as climbing Kilimanjaro, this would be the best entry point.
+If you plan a safari in the northern part of Tanzania as well as climbing Kilimanjaro, this would normally be the best entry point.
 Zanzibar also have an international airport; Zanzibar Abeid Amani Karume International Airport (ZNZ) that is experiencing great growth with new routes launched almost monthly.

 Why we want you to book the flights yourself

 Simply because it's cheaper for you!
 Many travel agencies add an unreasonable surcharge to handle this for you.
 Today almost anyone can use the internet and easily find the best deals themselves.
 Below we will try to assist you in booking your flight from where you depart.
 If you do have questions, please get in touch and we will assist you in any way we can – free of charge, of course!
-To our experience KLM, Turkish and Qatar provides the best options (at least from Europe).
+To our experience most clients choose; Turkish, KLM, Ethiopian or Swiss, although there are many great options (and prices)!